Launch your Data Commons

 Use a caching layer

 We recommend that you use a caching layer to improve the performance of your database.
 We recommend Google Cloud Redis Memorystore, a fully managed solution, which will boost the performance of both natural-language searches and regular database lookups in your site.
 Redis Memorystore runs as a standalone instance in a Google-managed virtual private cloud (VPC), and connects to your VPC network (“default” or otherwise) via direct peering.
-Your Cloud Run service connects to the instance using a VPC connector.
+Your Cloud Run service and job connect to the instance using a Direct VPC egress.

 The Terraform scripts set up a single Redis instance called NAMESPACE-datacommons-redis-instance.